-When you think of the term “hacking” or hear about different cyber-attacks, the first image that may pop in your mind is probably a guy in a black hoodie, sitting in a dark room, typing away in his laptop.
+Consider this – whenever you think of the term “hacking” or hear about different cyber-attacks, the first image that may pop in your mind is probably a guy in a black hoodie, sitting in a dark room, typing away in his laptop.
 Well, that is not how it works in the real world.
 This is where social engineering comes into the picture.
-Social engineering is nothing new though, it dates back to the infamous Trojan Horse that lead to the fall of Troy, but is often overlooked due to lack of awareness.
+Social engineering is nothing new though, it dates back to the infamous Trojan Horse that leads to the fall of Troy, but is often overlooked due to lack of awareness.

 What is social engineering?